pytest-dev/pytest/doc/en/deprecations.rst

 This means that instead of :code:`MyItem(name="foo", parent=collector, obj=42)`
 one now has to invoke :code:`MyItem.from_parent(collector, name="foo")`.

+Note that ``from_parent`` should only be called with keyword arguments for the parameters.

 ``junit_family`` default value change to "xunit2"